 Australian in development, the forebears of the Tenterfield Terrier accompanied Australia's first white settlers who sailed from Portsmouth in England's South.
 These small basically white dogs were vermin killers, surviving this harsh country without pampering.
 Today they are strong, hardy, active and agile, their smooth short coat making them 'easy care' family companions.
-Their unique naturally occurring bob tail comes in all lengths.
+Their unique naturally occurring short or bob tail can come in any length.

 The Tenterfield is a smooth coated small Terrier with a square or compact body, measuring the same from withers to ground as withers to hindquarters.
 He is an versatile dog with no feature of his construction being in any way exaggerated.
 His most unusual feature is his naturally occurring bob tail which can be any length.

 The Tenterfield's head is almost flat with just a hint of roundness or taper towards the ears.
 When viewed from the front or the side the head is wedge shaped and not elongated like the head of a Fox Terrier.
 Instead it should be equal in length from occiput to stop and stop to the end of his nose.
 Together with his almost flat skull, this gives his head parallel head planes.